bids-standard/bids-website/docs/impact/index.md

 ### Datasets

 Over the years, the number of shared datasets available to the public has greatly increased.
-Adoption of the BIDS standard across datasets can aid in the sharing of data and collaboration of research.
+At its heart, adoption of the BIDS standard across datasets aids in the sharing of data and collaboration of research through the standardization of descriptive files names and the organization of data.
+BIDS organized datasets are available through public repositories such as [Openneuro.org](https://openneuro.org/) and the number of publicly available BIDS datasets continues to grow every year.

 <!-- use snippet to include a file
 https://facelessuser.github.io/pymdown-extensions/extensions/snippets/#snippets-notation